gramener/uifactory/README.md

 ## Import components

-Save your component code in a HTML file.
+To re-use components across projects, save the component code in a HTML file.
 For example, `my-component.html` could look like this:

 ```html
 <template component="my-component">